 Also known as pink slime or pink mold, it forms in the same manner as other biofilms and prefers to attach itself to smooth surfaces, out of the way from your pool cleaner and pool brush, in areas of low flow or circulation.

 Proper chemical balance and sanitizer levels will prevent many opportunities for algae to bloom.
-High pH and low chlorine (or other sanitizer) can give algae a great start.
-Using cyanuric acid (stabilizer or conditioner) to protect your chlorine from the sun has the added effect of suppressing chlorine activity, giving algae opportunity to bloom, unless chlorine levels are increased.
+High pH and low chlorine can give algae a great start.
+Using cyanuric acid (stabilizer or conditioner) to protect your chlorine from the sun has the added effect of suppressing chlorine activity, allowing algae to bloom unless chlorine levels increase.

-General cleanliness of the pool is also important.
-Organic material and bacteria contribute to algae growth.
-Regular brushing of seemingly clean pools is not only good exercise for you, but prevents dirt from harboring in the pores of the plaster, which is a good start for an algae colony.
+General cleanliness of the pool is also essential as organic material and bacteria contribute to algae growth.
+Regular brushing of seemingly clean pools is not only good exercise.
+It also prevents dirt from sticking in the plaster’s pores, which is a good start for an algae colony.